gersteinlab/ThermoNet/README.md

 To be added ...

 ## References
-  1. Rosetta references
+  1. Rosetta
   * Leaver-Fay, A., Tyka, M., Lewis, S.M., Lange, O.F., Thompson, J., Jacak, R., Kaufman, K., Renfrew, P.D., Smith, C.A., Sheffler, W., et al. (2011).
 ROSETTA3: an object-oriented software suite for the simulation and design of macromolecules.
 Methods Enzymol 487, 545-574
   * Tyka, M.D., Keedy, D.A., Andre, I., Dimaio, F., Song, Y., Richardson, D.C., Richardson, J.S., and Baker, D. (2011).
 Alternate states of proteins revealed by detailed energy landscape mapping.
 J Mol Biol 405, 607-618
-  2. Protein folding, structure prediction, and thermostability
+  2. Protein folding and thermostability
   * Li, B., Fooksa, M., Heinze, S., and Meiler, J. (2018).
 Finding the needle in the haystack: towards solving the protein-folding problem computationally.
 Crit Rev Biochem Mol Biol 53, 1-28
   * Predicting changes in the stability of proteins and protein complexes: A study of more than 1000 mutations.
 Journal of Molecular Biology 320, 369-387
   3. HTMD